-Figure 10: Ongoing actions taken by countries to address air pollution (source: UN Environment, 201688)
+Figure 10: Ongoing actions taken by countries to address air pollution (source: UN Environment, $2016^{88}$ )

 Legislation, regulations, and standards for chemicals and waste management are diverse and complex.
 Some countries have more than 100 different instruments.
-They cover imports and exports, product standards, occupational exposure limits, bans and restrictions, registration schemes, framework legislation etc.89 167 countries have national legislation addressing the issues covered by the Basel Convention, 142 of which have specific chemicals or wastes legislation.
+They cover imports and exports, product standards, occupational exposure limits, bans and restrictions, registration schemes, framework legislation etc. 167 countries have national legislation addressing the issues covered by the Basel Convention, 142 of which have specific chemicals or wastes legislation.
 As of 2017, 65 countries had legally binding controls on lead in paint.
 In water pollution management, the WHO 2006 guidelines for safe use of wastewater is used by all countries.
-Of 130 countries, 41 per cent indicated that, in 2012, they had fully implemented, started or advanced implementation of integrated water resources management plans or equivalent.90
+Of 130 countries, 41 per cent indicated that, in 2012, they had fully implemented, started or advanced implementation of integrated water resources management plans or equivalent.

 However, implementation, compliance and enforcement remain a great challenge, especially in developing countries, due to factors such as lack of institutional capacity, insufficient training of relevant officials to enforce legislation, and availability of information and national guidance materials to enforce the law.
+Also high-income countries face enforcement problems, for instance, regarding the Basel Convention: the transboundary movement of hazardous waste is often not properly controlled and results in large amounts of hazaroud waste being exported in an unregulated manner to developing countries.
+UNEP figures showed that up to 90% of e-waste is illegally dumped after being declared as "second-hand goods".

 Voluntary initiatives and global alliances have been instrumental in aiding and pushing improved and faster actions as seen in the case of fuel efficiency improvements and cleaner air (Box 5 and 6) These strategic initiatives help leverage and motivate key stakeholders to deliver on planned outcomes.
 The SAICM is an international, voluntary, and non-binding approach to achieve the 2020 goal of protecting human health and the environment from the harmful effects of chemicals.
 Its global approach covers all agricultural and industrial chemicals throughout their life cycle.
-It aims at supporting the development of an overall, preventive chemicals management system in every country as well as addresses a set of emerging policy issues, including among others, chemicals in products91, environmentally persistent pharmaceutical pollutants, perfluorinated chemicals and the transition to safer alternatives for highly hazardous pesticides.
+It aims at supporting the development of an overall, preventive chemicals management system in every country as well as addresses a set of emerging policy issues, including among others, chemicals in products, environmentally persistent pharmaceutical pollutants, perfluorinated chemicals and the transition to safer alternatives for highly hazardous pesticides.
 Significant progress has been achieved in the areas of risk reduction, governance, capacity-building and technical cooperation, whereas less progress has been measured in that of knowledge and information, and little information is available to assess progress related to illegal international traffic.
 The ongoing multistakeholder process on sound management of chemicals and waste beyond 2020 offers opportunities to agree on measurable goals and actions that contribute to achieving the 2030 Agenda for Sustainable Development in the area of chemicals and waste management.